JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 This repository is designed to be both a quick reference for a bare-bones implementation of Flutter and AWS Amplify _as well as_ a functional tutorial for turning a static stateful Flutter app into one backed with AWS Amplify provisioned services.

 ### 1. Access the completed project
-If you just want to get the whole working demo project up and running,
+If you just want to get the whole working demo project up and running:

+1. Be sure to setup your environment!
+2. Clone this repository at `trunk`
+3. Run the comm

 ### 2. Access the guided tutorial